Elden Ring Confessor Build: Gear, Weapons, & Spells

 Using An Incantation.

-There are also a lot of Incantations in the game, but we’re going to go over some of the most powerful and useful ones for the Confessor.
-Once again, the list below is made according to our own preferences.
+There are also a lot of Incantations in the game, but I’m going to go over some of the most powerful and useful ones for the Confessor.
+Once again, the list below is made according to my own preferences.
 You might feel differently, and that’s okay.

 Lightning Spear